Chukak/containers/python/README.md

 ##### Add elements

-To add elements to the stack, use the `push` method.
+To add elements into the stack, use the `push` method.

 ```python
 s = stack()